Conveying the Relationship of Hillslope to Mathematical slope

 Students often struggle with the transfer of mathematical concepts to the context in which they are used, particularly if the concept is something tangible.

-Ask a student how to calculate slope and most will simply reply "rise over run".
+Ask a student how to calculate slope and most will simply reply "rise over run."
 But what does that mean when talking about the slope of a hillside or the water table?
 Often students need explicit help when it comes to transferring the ability to calculate slope on a graph to calculating slope of a surface.
-There are many places that students get stuck visualizing slope:
+There are many places where students get stuck visualizing slope:

 cross_section_slope

-3. translating 2-D to 3-D and vice versa.
-Often in introductory geoscience we are examining something that is a three dimensional surface but just want them to calculate a slope along a given line.
-This makes the mathematics much more simple but may confuse the students.
+3. Translating 2-D to 3-D and vice versa.
+Often in introductory geoscience, we are examining something that is a three-dimensional surface but just want to calculate a slope along a given line.
+This makes mathematics much more simple but may confuse students.

 Because this page is meant to help students with slope in the geosciences, we do not spend much time discussing the mathematical definition of slope.
-We also avoid use of calculus because most introductory geoscience student have not yet encountered calculus.
+We also avoid the use of calculus, because most introductory geoscience students have not yet encountered calculus.

 Instructor Resources